Marco Tilio

-Marco Tilio (born 23 August 2001) is an Australian professional soccer player who plays as a winger for Austrian Football Bundesliga club SK Rapid Wien, and the Australia national team.
+Marco Tilio (born 23 August 2001) is an Australian professional soccer player who plays as a winger for Austrian Football Bundesliga club Rapid Wien and the Australia national team.

 Early life

 Tilio was born on 23 August 2001 in Hurstville, a suburb in Southern Sydney, to Michael and Melina Tilio.
 Shortly after birth, he was diagnosed with bacterial meningitis, which required a month-long hospital stay before his discharge.
 At the age of six weeks, he returned to the hospital due to the after-effects of hydrocephalus, where he received ongoing monitoring by neurosurgeons until the age of one.

 At the age of six, Tilio began playing club football by joining Enfield Rovers in the junior leagues.
 During his childhood, Tilio soon moved with Leichhardt Saints, and later joined the youth system at APIA Leichhardt, initially with the juniors, before transitioning to the NPL youth side in 2011.
 He further progressed to Sydney Olympic before finally earning an opportunity to play for his hometown club, Sydney FC.